 (NOTE: There is no outline of the Compensation Program Principles included up-front.
-GGA will work with the PCTMC members and the HR team to further refine the purpose and program principles and develop specific language as GGA feels this is something we would require feedback from Board members, HR, and management (where possible) to determine what those principles should be for CalPERS.)
+GGA will work with the PCTMC members and the HR team to further refine the purpose and program principles and develop specific language as we feel this is something we would need to get feedback from Board members, HR, and management (where possible) to determine what those principles should be for CalPERS.)